 European Day of Early Music

-In 2013, REMA will organise for the first time the European Day for Early Music.
+On 21 March 2013, REMA organised for the first time the European Day for Early Music.

 A living memorial to the European historical musical heritage

 A celebration of more than a millennium of music, through concerts, events, and happenings taking place simultaneously across Europe, the REMA European Day of Early Music will be an official day for early music and a focal point for the promotion of the historical musical heritage in Europe, under the patronage of Mrs Androulla Vassiliou, member of the European Commission.

 Early music is a central part of the cultural heritage shared by Europeans, closely connected with other artistic expressions such as dance, theatre, and architecture.
 It spans more than 1000 years of music, written down or transmitted by oral tradition, from the Middle Ages to the end of the 18th century.
 While some of the composers of these eras, for instance Johann Sebastian Bach, Claudio Monteverdi, or Hildegard von Bingen, are widely known, there is a large repertoire still to be rediscovered by today’s audiences.
 The European Day of Early Music aims to increase awareness of the music from the medieval, renaissance and baroque periods and bring it to the attention of a wider audience.